abaskin/ESPConfig/README.md

 the EEPROM has not been written yet.
 In the case where you would like to handle reading and writing the data yourself, call `read` with the data in a JSON string and call `toJSON` to get the data to store as required.
-This facilitates using another library that also writes to the EEPROM.
+This facilitates using with another library that also writes to the EEPROM.

 ## Supported Value Types